prusa3d/Prusa-Firmware/tools/README.md

 This assumes the running firmware generating the dump and the elf file are the same.
 Requires Python3 and the [pyelftools](https://github.com/eliben/pyelftools) module.

+### ``dump2bin``

+Parse and decode a memory dump obtained from the D2/D21/D23 g-code into readable metadata and binary.
+The output binary is padded and extended to fit the original address range.

 ### ``update_eeprom``

 Given one EEPROM dump, convert the dump to update instructions that can be sent to a printer.